I’ve struggled with thoughts of suicide since I was thirteen or fourteen, five or six years before finding out I was bipolar.

 But I didn’t.
 Obviously.
 I still don’t know what stopped me.

-After reflecting on how horrible that drive home was, I realized my sixth-grade volleyball teams would be equally traumatized if I were to kill myself.
+After reflecting on how horrible that drive home was, I realized my sixth-grade volleyball teams would be traumatized if I were to kill myself.
 But that was only in retrospect.

 Since that night, which was scary as hell, I’ve had thoughts of suicide several times, though they haven’t been as strong.